differential-network-analysis/dnaici/demo/README.md

 **Usage**: Histone markers are the input to the module `DNAICI.preprocess_omics_map2hic()` when preprocessing multi-omics datasets.

-**Note**: ChIP-Seq of histone markers in zero and one hour of E2 treated MCF7 cells were from literature [2](https://www.nature.com/articles/s41467-019-09320-9), while ChIP-Seq in tamoxifen-resistant MCF7TR cells were obtained from [5](https://www.nature.com/articles/s41556-020-0514-z).
+**Note**: ChIP-Seq of histone markers in zero and one hour of E2 treated MCF7 cells were from Ref [[2]](https://www.nature.com/articles/s41467-019-09320-9), while ChIP-Seq in tamoxifen-resistant MCF7TR cells were obtained from Ref [[5]](https://www.nature.com/articles/s41556-020-0514-z).

-## references
+## References

 [1] Quinlan AR et al: BEDTools: a flexible suite of utilities for comparing genomic features.
 Bioinformatics 2010, 26(6):841-842.